dpwdec/unbounded-cartesian/README.md

 # Unbounded Cartesian

-Creates an unbounded cartesian product of N lists of lists recursively.
+Creates an unbounded cartesian product of a list of N lists recursively.

 Equivalent to
 ```python